SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/04-GitHub-API.md

 [stream language="RO" videoId="497191130/b851b586aa"  /]
 [/video-vimeo]

-To try the GitHub's API we need Postman.
+To try GitHub's API we need Postman.

 In this examples we will see a **GET** requests to the following URLs: